 Grants & Fellowships

-Faculty Course Enhancement Grants - The Center for the Study of the American South invites applications for course enhancement grants for courses that are being offered Fall 2014 or Spring 2015.
+Faculty Course Enhancement Grants – The Center for the Study of the American South invites applications for course enhancement grants.
 These grants of up to $1,000 are intended to enhance students’ encounters with the history, contemporary experience, diverse cultures, and global context of the American South in transformative ways.
 Proposals may address that goal through such items as guest presentations, field expeditions, community-engagement activities, performances, student publications, or other innovative course elements.

 McColl Dissertation Year Fellowship in Southern Studies – The McColl Dissertation Year Fellowship provides one academic year’s funding for a UNC-CH Ph.D.
 Candidate to complete a doctoral dissertation on a topic related to the southern United States.